CyberGenAI Associate team

 The auto-configuration of a ML algorithm or the selection of the right algorithm to solve a problem can be automated with hyper-parameter optimisation techniques.
 Generating additional synthetic data is another alternative to help to learn a more general model.
 Very recently, federated learning empowers collaborative approaches where several distributed agents learn all together without sharing their data.

 All theses techniques are theoretically valid in our context but they have been developed and tested in the context of imagery.
 It is still uncertain what gain can be expected from them for cyber-security.
-Our objectives are the investigation, the adaptation of theses techniques (parameter optimization, dataset augmentation, federated learning) and their application to predict attacks.
+Our objectives are the investigation, the adaptation of these techniques (parameter optimization, dataset augmentation, federated learning) and their application to predict attacks.

 Furthermore, there are inherent problems that come from these techniques adding complexity on top of ML applications: optimisation of parameters also needs to be configured and is highly computational and data augmentation techniques require to define data transformation functions, which are partially context-specific.